-Step 6: Now that you are ‘Approved’ and on the waiting list, choose your Approved Provider to administer your Government Subsidised Home Care Package (hopefully Daughterly Care Community Services).
+Step 7: Now that you will be assigned your Home Care Package in 90 days, it’s time to choose your Approved Provider to administer your Government Subsidised Home Care Package (hopefully Daughterly Care Community Services).

 This is the time to ask Daughterly Care Community Services what we can provide for you.

-Tip: When it comes to choosing your Approved Provider it is really important to compare service and value.
+Tip: When it comes to choosing your Approved Provider it is really important to compare service and value and on a ‘like-for-like’ basis.
 The easiest way to compare value is to ask for a Proposed Budget as that enables you to compare “like with like”.
-We have published the estimated number of hours of care, we can provide when we administer your Home Care Package.
+We have published the estimated number of hours of care, we provide when we administer your Home Care Package.
 However now is the time to meet and give you a proposed budget.

 Advise My Aged Care that your chosen Approved Provider is Daughterly Care Community Services – you can do this even if your package hasn’t been assigned yet.
 The benefit of doing this is that My Aged Care will let us know, along with you, when your Government Funding comes through.